GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2025-07-16-exam-guide-bullets.md

 - Should accomodate old password formats
 - Should allow usage of multiple password formats

+DelegatingPasswordEncoder stores passwords with a prefix that tells the hash algorithm.
+BCrypt is the current default.

+- Add `.httpBasic(withDefaults())` to the SecurityFilterChain code to let the browser prompt the user for username and password
+- To add login via form in website, use the `.formLogin(..)` and `.logout(..)` in the SecurityFilterChain code.
+- Form login requires a html form in the webpage.
+The input field for username should have the name "username" and the field for password should have the name "password".
+The filter will recognize this as default values and handle it well.
+- The form should send a POST request to "/login" and the login page should be "/login" itself.

 ### 5.3 - Define Method-level Security

+- **@PreAuthorize** and **@PostAuthorize** are the annotations added to methods
+- These two have a value attribute with some sort of SpEL expression indicating what the user should have (role, name, whatever) to be allowed access.
+- This expression language has some methods/terms added by Spring Security
+- **@EnableMethodSecurity** is the annotation added to a configuration class
+- Spring Security uses AOP for method level security
+- Recommendation 1: Secure your services
+- Recommendation 2: Do not access other layers directly (ie do not bypass the service layer, this nullifies the security methods you place on them
+- A secured method is wrapped as a proxy bean (AOP) and to access the methods, you will need to go past a Spring SecurityInterceptor, who delegates to the AuthorizationManager to see if the access should be granted.
+- If unauthorized access is tried, it throws AccessDeniedException

 ## Section 6 - Spring Boot